 This 4th year course meets UC/CSU and District graduation requirements.
 This course prepares students to take the French IB HL speaking, writing and reading assessments during the second year.
 Students receive in-depth training in speaking and writing proficiency, they learn to use advanced grammatical and idiomatic structures, and they receive extensive practice expressing their critical thinking through oral and written French language as they analyze authentic French language through literature, periodicals and cinema.
 The course enriches written and oral language fluency and cultural understanding of the francophone world.
 Students are required to participate in oral presentations as part of the Internal Assessments for IB.
 At least 95% of the instruction is in French.
-The IB exam will be offered in May.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.

-GERMAN I
+GERMAN I Course # 4300